 I never thought Nanjing, China would be on the list of most magnificent places I’ve been.
 For the most part, the city is dreary, smoggy, and grey, especially in winter.
 But Usnisa Palace in Niushoushan Cultural Park is so stunning that it raises the entire city up a notch, to a level normally held for opulent palaces like Versailles or the Alhambra.

-And while the architecture is a marvel in and of itself, it’s the entire package of the palace (much of which is underground), the park on Niushou mountain, and the surrounding temples that makes this a must-visit in Nanjing.
+While the architecture is a marvel in and of itself, it’s the entire package of the palace (much of which is underground), the park on Niushou mountain, and the surrounding temples that makes this a must-visit in Nanjing.

 On the south side of Nanjing, the Niushoushan scenic area covers 197 acres of perfectly landscaped trails and gardens — an oasis in a busy, crowded city.
 The name means “cattle head”, so named for the two peaks on its east and west side amongst its mountain views.